-Value Sector Protection Status 0 Sector is unprotected and can be programmed and erased 1 Sector is protected and cannot be programmed or erased.
-This is the default state
+Value Sector Protection Status 0 Sector is unprotected and can be programmed and erased.
+1 Sector is protected and cannot be programmed or erased (the default state).

-Before the Protect Sector command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a logical "1".
-To issue the Protect Sector command, the \overline{CS} pin must first be asserted and the opcode of 36h must be clocked into the device followed by three address bytes designating any address within the sector to be protected.
+Before the Protect Sector command can be issued, the Write Enable command must have been previously issued to set the WEL bit in the Status Register to a Logical 1.
+To issue the Protect Sector command, the $\overline{CS}$ pin must first be asserted, and then the opcode 36h must be clocked into the device followed by three address bytes designating any address within the sector to be protected.
 Any additional data clocked into the device will be ignored.
-When the \overline{CS} pin is deasserted, the Sector Protection Register corresponding to the physical sector addressed by A23-A0 will be set to the logical "1" state, and the sector itself will then be protected from program and erase operations.
-In addition, the WEL bit in the Status Register will be reset back to the logical "0" state.
+When the $\overline{CS}$ pin is deasserted, the Sector Protection Register corresponding to the physical sector addressed by A23-A0 will be set to the Logical 1 state and the sector itself will then be protected from program and erase operations.
+In addition, the WEL bit in the Status Register will be reset back to the Logical 0 state.

-The complete three address bytes must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation.
-When the device aborts the Protect Sector operation, the state of the Sector Protection Register will be unchanged, and the WEL bit in the Status Register will be reset to a logical "0".
+The three complete address bytes must be clocked into the device before the $\overline{CS}$ pin is deasserted, and the $\overline{CS}$ pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation.
+When the device aborts the Protect Sector operation, the state of the Sector Protection Register will be unchanged, and the WEL bit in the Status Register will be reset to a Logical 0.

 As a safeguard against accidental or erroneous protecting or unprotecting of sectors, the Sector Protection Registers can themselves be locked from updates by using the SPRL (Sector Protection Registers Locked) bit of the Status Register (please refer to the Status Register description for more details).
-If the Sector Protection Registers are locked, then any attempts to issue the Protect Sector command will be ignored, and the device will reset the WEL bit in the Status Register back to a logical "0" and return to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.
+If the Sector Protection Registers are locked, then any attempts to issue the Protect Sector command will be ignored, and the device will reset the WEL bit in the Status Register back to a Logical 0 and return to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.